websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/troubleshooting-upgrades.md

 Your Model Listener updates your new custom table based on the model events it's listening for.

-## How should I handle an upgrade process warning about renaming a JournalArticle table column used by a virtual column expression?
+## How should I handle an upgrade process warning about renaming a table column used by a virtual column expression?

+Some new Liferay versions rename table columns.
+Any [virtual columns](https://en.wikipedia.org/wiki/Virtual_column) associated with these columns inhibit database upgrade and must be removed before the upgrade.
+After the upgrade, you can add equivalent virtual columns.

-In Liferay 7.0, the `JournalArticle` table's `structureId` and `templateId` columns were renamed `DDMStructureKey` and `DDMTemplateKey`.
-If you're upgrading from Liferay Portal 6.2 and you have associated [virtual columns](https://en.wikipedia.org/wiki/Virtual_column) with the `JournalArticle` table, you must remove them before upgrading.
+For example, Liferay 7.0 renamed the `JournalArticle` table's `structureId` and `templateId` columns to `DDMStructureKey` and `DDMTemplateKey`, respectively.
+If you're upgrading from Liferay Portal 6.2 and you have associated virtual columns with the `JournalArticle` table, remove them before upgrading.
 In an Oracle database, for example, you can check for virtual columns with a query like this:

 ```sql
 select column_name, data_default, hidden_column from user_tab_cols where table_name = 'JOURNALARTICLE';
 ```

-After you've upgraded the table, you can add new virtual columns to it.
+After you've upgraded the table, you can add equivalent virtual columns to your database.